 With increasing pressures on the Earth's oceans, EJN's Ocean Media Initiative has undertaken activities around the globe to bolster the capacity of journalists and media organizations to report on these critical issues.
 Here's some of our latest:

-- Throughout 2021 EJN will be launching a number of activities to align with the UN Decade of Ocean Science for Sustainable Development, a campaign to reverse the decline in ocean health and improve scientific support for sustainable ocean development.
+- Throughout 2021 EJN launched a number of activities to align with the UN Decade of Ocean Science for Sustainable Development, a campaign to reverse the decline in ocean health and improve scientific support for sustainable ocean development.
 Already we've hosted a series of ocean webinars providing guidance for reporters on topics such as how emerging technology is being used to detect oceanic crime and on the sustainability of fisheries in Lusophone countries.
-We're also awarding funding to several journalists to report on ocean issues relevant to UN Sustainable Development Goal 14, Life Below Water.
-This work will build up to the second UN Ocean Conference, expected to take place later in 2021, to which EJN will bring 11 journalist Fellows from around the world to report on the proceedings.
+We also awaded funding to several journalists to report on ocean issues relevant to UN Sustainable Development Goal 14, Life Below Water.
+This work will build up to the second UN Ocean Conference, expected to take place later in 2022, to which EJN will bring 11 journalist Fellows from around the world to report on the proceedings.